Body-Fat — {{ bodyFatReadable }}

 Is my data stored?

-No. All calculations take place locally in your browser; values disappear when you refresh or close the page.
+No. Values remain in your browser memory and disappear when you reload or close the page.